Hospice and Palliative Medicine Fellowship

 Jeffrey T. Berger, MD, Program Director, is Chief of the Division of Palliative Medicine and Director of Clinical Ethics at NYU Winthrop Hospital and Professor of Medicine at Stony Brook University School of Medicine.
 Dr. Berger is board certified in both Internal Medicine and Hospice and Palliative Medicine.

-Dr. Berger has over 20 years experience in medical practice with more than 15 years experience providing clinical bioethics case consultation.
+Dr. Berger has over 25+ years experience in medical practice with more than 20+ years experience providing clinical bioethics case consultation and 15+ years in palliative medicine (board certified in 2000).
 He established NYU Winthrop’s Palliative Care clinical program in 2007.
 In addition to practicing clinical medicine, Dr. Berger has focused his academic career in the domain of medicine and bioethics.
 He has served on numerous state and national committees including the American Academy of Hospice and Palliative Medicine, the American Society for Bioethics and Humanities, the American College of Physicians, and the New York State Palliative Care Education and Training Council.

 Priya Pinto, MD, Physician Faculty Member, is board certified in Internal Medicine, Geriatrics, and in Hospice and Palliative Medicine.
 Dr. Pinto completed her residency in Internal Medicine at Staten Island University Hospital, and went on to complete fellowships in Geriatrics and in Palliative Medicine at Montefiore Medical Center.
 For the last 5 years she has served as an Assistant Professor at the Albert Einstein College of Medicine, Consulting Physician at Montefiore Medical Center and Fellowship Program Director in Hospice and Palliative Medicine.
 Dr. Pinto has a special interest in teaching and education in Palliative Care.